Article

 Consular processing

-Unlike change of status, you can file an H-1B with consular processing both inside and outside the US.
+Unlike a change of status, you can file an H-1B with consular processing both inside and outside the US.
 Upon approval of a consular H-1B petition, you will need a visa stamp in your passport to begin working on the new status.

 A request for additional evidence (RFE) from USCIS could slow down the petition approval process.
 If you receive an RFE, you might be stuck outside the US for longer than expected.